ronnie-issa/BSC-2/README.md

    - Create order confirmation email template
    - Complete unsubscribe functionality
    - Implement email analytics tracking
+   - For a production site, you would want to store subscribers in a database

 4. **Design System Setup**
    - Establish a design system for consistent UI components